Wenn Sie wollen, können Sie diese Seite in

 |

-Part of the cancellation (the name of the maker in Latin letters in blue)
+Part of the cancellation (the name of the maker, J.Napoleon Card Co.) can be seen.

 |